ASCTech/asc_install/TestCases/asc_news.md

 ASC News Module Regression Test
 ===============================

-This testingscript was authored for editors to review the functionality of the ASC Drupal standard sites after a release.
+This testing script was authored for editors to review the functionality of the ASC Drupal standard sites after a release.
 It is structure with a numbered action step, and one or more assertions that should be true when that step is taken, and _is_ subject to change.
 If the test "fails", please send an e-mail (submit a ticket)